 The Primate Welfare Meeting is complemented by a network we established in 2013 to support Named Animal Care and Welfare Officers (NACWOs), who are responsible for the day-to-day care of non-human primates in UK laboratories, to disseminate practical information and ideas on refinement.

-The 2017 Primate Welfare Meeting will take place on Friday 3 November in central London.
-Registration is now open.
+The 2018 Primate Welfare Meeting will take place Thursday 15 November in central London.
+Abstract submission and registration are now open.

 |2017||NACWO networking||Newcastle University|